TiddlyWiki/TiddlyWiki5/licenses/cla-entity.md

 (c) The grant of rights under Section 2 does not violate any grant of rights which You or Your Affiliates have made to third parties.

-(d) You have followed the instructions in [contributing.md](../contributing.md), if You do not own the Copyright in the entire work of authorship Submitted.
+(d) You have followed the instructions in `contributing.md`, if You do not own the Copyright in the entire work of authorship Submitted.
+The file can be found in the root directory of the project repository.

 4. Disclaimer
 --------------